Ever since I ran into the Buckwheat Pancake and Waffle mix at Whole Foods, I’ve been obsessed!

-Ever since, I ran into the buckwheat pancake and waffle mix at Whole Foods, I’ve been obsessed.
-I don’t like the feeling regular pancakes give you and make you feel heavy and lethargic, but these ones taste just as good (in my opinion, even better!) and give you the right type of energy food should give you!
+I don’t like the feeling regular pancakes give you and make you feel heavy and lethargic.
+These ones taste just as good (in my opinion…even better!), and give you the right type of energy food should give you!
 The best part about these is how fast and easy it is!
-Seriously… I’m dreaming of the next moment I can have these again, they’re so good 🙂 My little niece agrees as she eats one huge one to herself on top of the breakfast she has, that little girl can EAT (she’s only 2!!).
+Seriously… I’m dreaming of the next moment I can have these again, they’re so good 🙂

 This recipe is so simple that there is no excuse to not enjoy a healthy, yummy meal with your family on the weekends 🙂